 Perhaps our childhood curiosity has been tamed by institutional beliefs and societal expectations.
 Maybe it’s been tempered by the instantaneous access to information online.
 But there’s one vast area of human curiosity that can’t be satisfied through research or education alone — our curiosity about the people around us.

 Yes you can find out information about people through social media or a quick Google search.
 You can read extensive biographies about famous people.
 But the only way to really get to know someone is by sitting down and talking with them — and not just talking, but asking questions to draw out the individuality and uniqueness of the person.

 I have always been curious about people and have been a question-asker since I was a child.
 It wasn’t until I went back to school to become a personal coach that I learned how powerful the right questions can be.

-Asking good questions not only allows you to learn more about the other person, but also it allows the other person to explore themselves and articulate a deeper level of self-awareness.
+Asking good questions to get to know someone not only allows you to learn more about the other person, but also it allows the other person to explore themselves and articulate a deeper level of self-awareness.
 The right questions built trust, intimacy, and understanding between two people.

 If you’d like to reignite your curiosity about people, here are 30 getting to know you questions to ask:

 You can learn so much about a person from hearing about their upbringing, their parents and siblings, and how they describe their feelings about childhood.
 Much of our personality and belief systems are shaped in childhood, and learning about it gives you a window into the person’s true self.

 2. If you had to describe yourself in five words, what would they be?

 This question is hard for some people either because they aren’t self-aware, or they express who they want to be rather than who they really are.
 Most people have heard enough feedback from friends and family to share an accurate reflection of their personality.
 But listen for deeper, more introspective answers that reveal a self-examined person.

 3. What accomplishment are you most proud of and why?